 Historically, only 14 hurricanes have moved within 60 miles of Saint Lucia since 1850.
 Of those, only one has been Category 4 and one has been Category 3.
 In the past 37 years, only one hurricane affected Saint Lucia directly, in 2010.
 In 2017, hurricane Maria as a category 2 storm, passed north of Saint Lucia with minimal impact.
 The risk of a hurricane hitting St. Lucia is the same as the risk in New York.

 - If a tropical weather system develops but the forecast does not indicate said system will pass over within 50 miles of Saint Lucia, our regular cancellation policies apply.

-- If a weather system has been classified a tropical storm and the Saint Lucia government has issued a formal tropical storm warning (but not a hurricane warning), or has issued a hurricane watch and such weather system is forecasted to pass over or within 75 miles of our island we will allow a reservation to be cancelled and we will be holding the deposit for a future reservation.
+- If a weather system has been classified as a tropical storm and the Saint Lucia government has issued a formal tropical storm warning (but not a hurricane warning), or has issued a hurricane watch and such weather system is forecasted to pass over or within 50 miles of our island we will allow a reservation to be cancelled and we will be holding the deposit for a future reservation.
 The future reservation is subject to blackout dates and the possibility of higher rates.

 - If a tropical weather system has been classified as a hurricane and the Saint Lucia government has issued a formal hurricane warning, we will allow the reservation to be cancelled and a full refund of the deposit will be given or alternatively the deposit can be held for a future stay.

-- If a weather system is active, any hotel guest wanting to leave, having to leave, or unable to fly to the island because of weather issues in Saint Lucia will naturally go penalty free.
+- If a weather system is active in Saint Lucia, any hotel guest wanting to leave, having to leave, or unable to fly to the island because of weather issues in Saint Lucia will naturally go penalty free.